Jewish Living and Learning—Peulot Point Program

 The Peulot Point program (peulot means "activities") allows us to choose activities and services that most interest our families.
 Each student in grades 3-6 is required to earn 18 peulot points a year.
 Click here for more information.

-Students will review the books of Beresheet and Shemot, then study the book of Vayikra focusing on the theme of what it means to be holy.
-Kitah Gimmel will explore these guiding questions: How can I be holy?
-How can a community or space be holy?
-Students will explore and experience mitzvot (laws) and middot (values) in the book of Vayikra, including the power of our words, living on Jewish time, and caring for the earth.
+Students will read verses of Torah in connection with their study of Jewish holidays, Life Cycle, and Middot (Jewish virtues).
+Kitah Gimmel's Torah study will be guided by these questions: What does it mean to be holy?
+How can I be holy?
+How can a time or space be holy?
+Students will explore and experience mitzvot (sacred acts) and middot (virtues) in the Torah such as the power of our words, caring for others, living on Jewish time, and caring for the earth.

 Chagim/Holidays and Shabbat: